Happy Valentine’s Day! My goodness, I have never spent so much on flowers before. Dynamic pricing, indeed.

 I’m still in the midst of clearing my Chinese New Year backlog but I thought I’d squeeze in some time to write a post on love and relationships since it’s Valentine’s Day.
-A lot of people turn to metaphysics, not for metaphysics itself, but rather, to get some clarity on their love lives and marriage, so it’s no surprise that my blog post regarding BaZi compatibility is consistently the top 3 most viewed pages on my website.
+Many people turn to metaphysics, not for metaphysics itself, but rather to get some clarity on their love lives and marriage, so it’s no surprise that my blog post regarding BaZi compatibility is consistently the top 3 most viewed pages on my website.

 Having a partner is something any human being yearns for, and we all have that innate desire to be loved and wanted.
-This was something that I learned at a very young age – not because I had an abundance of warmth and love, but rather because I had the absolute lack of it.
-I’ve blogged about my past enough times now so I won’t repeat it.
+This was something that I learned at a very young age – not because I had an abundance of warmth and love, but instead because I had an absolute lack of it.
+I’ve blogged about my past enough times now, so I won’t repeat it.

-What I’m trying to say here is that I can relate to a lot of my clients and readers are going through as I’ve probably gone through what everyone else has.
+What I’m trying to say here is that I can relate to what a lot of my clients and readers are going through, as I’ve probably gone through what everyone else has.
 That empty feeling of feeling like no one loves you; that fear of being alone; or that insecurity and self-doubt borne from past experiences and hurt.
-It’ a horrible feeling I know, and I’m sure everyone has felt like that at some point in their lives.
+It’s a horrible feeling I know, and I’m sure everyone has felt like that at some point in their lives.

-This post will be a mix of the technicals and the philosophical as always.
-It would be extremely boring and meaningless if I were to just explain things from a technical perspective, and frankly, that’s something you can find on other websites.
-Spouse Element, Marriage Sector, Day Branches and what not.
-I don’t think anyone is interested to know the mechanics behind it, or rather, those aren’t truly the answers people are looking for.
-The real question is always “when will I find the love of my life and will my marriage be happy”?
+This post will be a mix of the technical and the philosophical, as always.
+It would be incredibly boring and meaningless if I were to just explain things from a technical perspective, and frankly, that’s something you can find on other websites.
+Spouse Element, Marriage Sector, Day Branches and whatnot – I don’t think anyone is interested to know the mechanics behind it, or rather, those aren’t truly the answers people are looking for.
+The real question is always “When will I find the love of my life and will my marriage be happy”?

 Everyone should know by now I like to explain things philosophically and I make it a point to do so because it’s important to understand the deeper meaning of things, especially when it comes to an esoteric field like metaphysics.
 Understanding the philosophical aspect of metaphysics will definitely help you better apply metaphysics in your life as well.
 Do follow me closely and bear with my wordy post (as always), and if anything is unclear, please don’t be afraid to reach out and let me know.